icegoat9/ssp8ee/README.md

 ## Spreadsheet Sprite Editor?

 But wait, there's more...
 I added a template so you can also 'draw' a sprite by entering color values 0-15.
-Through the magic of conditional formatting these are even highlighted with PICO8 color values as you go:
+Through the magic of conditional formatting these will even be highlighted with PICO8 color values as you go:

 <img src="screenshots/clouds_spr1z.PNG" width=300><img src="screenshots/clouds_spr2z.PNG" width=300>

-The newest version of the code tab I showed above lets you specify a spreadsheet tab to load sprite data from, and voila, a tiny interactive program with sprites:
+The newest version of the code tab lets you specify a spreadsheet tab to load sprite data from, and voila, a tiny program using the above sprites, written with my thumbs on mobile:

 <img src="screenshots/clouds_code.PNG" width=300><img src="screenshots/clouds_run.gif">

-As with everything in this hacky project, I had to make a lot of compromises.
-Since the URL format has a string size limit, and I haven't taken the time to understand the compression the official tools use, including this sprite data in the URL significantly reduces how much code you can encode into a URL.
-This spreadsheet template I show here limits you to 8 specific sprites (#1-#4, #17-#20), and if you don't enter a spritesheet name in the code tab it won't encode sprite data at all, freeing up code space.
+As with everything in this project, I had to make compromises.
+The URL format has a strict size limit, and I haven't taken the time to decipher the compression the official tools use, so including this sprite data in the URL significantly reduces how much code you'll have space for.
+I set up this template to use just 8 specific sprites (#1-#4, #17-#20) to save space, and if you don't enter a spritesheet name in the code tab it won't encode sprite data at all, freeing up more room for code.

 You can look at all the spreadsheet formulas and customize this to your liking, though.

 ## Map, Sound

 While it would be amusing to add spreadsheet-based map and sfx/music editors, I don't believe those are supported in the "URL format" for short PICO8 EE carts (technically, map data could be supported in lower spritesheet memory, but when I built a prototype this consumed too much of the URL for little benefit).
-Additionally, I expect carts written to fit the limited number of characters in the URL format are unlikely to use map or sfx significantly.
+Additionally, I expect carts written to fit the limited number of characters in the URL format are unlikely to use map or sfx much.

-Instead, you can generate them in code-- using MSET or POKE to generate a map, and POKE or the P8SCII shortcode ?"\a..." to play audio.
+Instead, you can generate them in code-- using MSET or POKE to generate a map, and POKE or the P8SCII shortcode `?"\a..."` to play audio.

 For details, see the PICO8 manual and BBS, but for example: